abrennec/sose20_cc2/readme.md

 ## Assignments & Uploads

-If the assignments comprise **written tasks**, **critiques**, or **research**, use the GitHub Wiki and the group pages for the group you are assigned to.

-If the assignments comprise **programming sketches**, inside of the assignments folder please create a folder named <my_last_name>, add your code folder and upload the folder to the assignments folder of the corresponding session like so:
+Please upload your assignments and exercise results to the assignments folder of the corresponding session, i.e., "01_intro".
+To do so, go to the assignments folder and create a folder.
+Name it <my_last_name> and put your results into that folder, for example, like so:

 ```
 01_intro/assignments/brennecke/mySketch